Radom: History

 Radom's original settlement dates back to the 8th–9th century.
 It was an early medieval town in the valley of the Mleczna River (on the approximate site of present-day Old Town).
 In the second half of the 10th century, it became a gord, called Piotrówka, which was protected by a rampart and a moat.
 Due to convenient location on the edge of a large wilderness, and its proximity to the border of Lesser Poland and Mazovia, Radom quickly emerged as an important administrative center of the early Kingdom of Poland.
 Piotrówka was probably named after St. Peter church, which in 1222 was placed under the authority of a Benedictine Abbey in nearby Sieciechów.
 The church no longer exists; the oldest still-extant church in Radom is St. Wacław, founded in the 13th century by Prince of Sandomierz Leszek I the White.
 The first documented mention of Radom comes from the year 1155, in a bull of Pope Adrian IV (villam iuxta Rado, que vocatur Zlauno, or a village near Radom, called Sławno).
 By 1233, Radom was the seat of a castellan.
 The name of the city comes from the ancient Slavic given name Radomir, and Radom means a gord, which belongs to Radomir.

 In the second half of the 13th century, Radom was granted a Środa Śląska town charter by Prince Bolesław V the Chaste, although no documents exist to confirm the exact date of this event.
-The town prospered in the 14th century, when in 1350 King Kazimierz Wielki established the so-called New Town, with a royal castle, a defensive wall, and a town hall.
+The town prospered in the 14th century, when in 1350 King Casimir III the Great established the so-called New Town, with a royal castle, a defensive wall, and a town hall.
 There was also a market square and a grid plan of the streets, patterned after Gothic German towns.
 The area of New Town was 9 hectares, and the length of the defensive wall was 1,100 meters.
 Radom had three gates, named after main merchant roads: Iłża Gate, Piotrków Trybunalski Gate, and Lublin Gate.
 The defensive wall was further protected by 25 fortified towers.
 New Town had the Church of John the Baptist, and the Royal Castle was built between the church and the moat.

 In 1364, Radom's obsolete Środa Śląska rights were replaced with more modern Magdeburg rights, and residents gained several privileges as a result.
 At that time, Radom was located along the so-called Oxen Trail, from Ruthenian lands to Silesia.
 In 1376, the city became the seat of a starosta, and entered the period of its greatest prosperity.